JetBrains/amper/docs/Documentation.md

 _NOTE: Kotlin JVM supported all these scenarios from the beginning.
 However, full interoperability is currently not supported in the Kotlin Native._

-Here is how the interop is designed to work in the current DSL design:
+Here is how the interop is designed to work in the current Amper design:

 Consuming: Platform libraries and package managers could be consumed using a dedicated (and [extensible](#extensibility)) [dependency notation](#native-dependencies):